moorepants/learn-multibody-dynamics/holonomic-eom.rst

 Simulate Using a DAE Solver
 ===========================

-In the prior simulation, we we numerically solved for :math:`q_2` and :math:`q_3` at each time step to provide a correction to those two variables.
+In the prior simulation, we numerically solved for :math:`q_2` and :math:`q_3` at each time step to provide a correction to those two variables.
 This can be effective with tight integration tolerances, but is still a computationally naive approach.
 There are more robust and efficient numerical